Dysport vs Botox

-Despite the similarities, Botox vs. Dysport are distinct treatments requiring distinct preparation and dosage to function as they should.
-Even though the results of these treatments are similar, skin specialists caution against using them interchangeably.
+Despite the similarities, Dysport vs. Botox are distinct treatments requiring distinct preparation and dosage to function as they should.
+Even though the results of Dysport vs Botox are similar, skin specialists caution against using them interchangeably.
 The following provides some additional details concerning these treatments and what you can expect from their usage.

 Dysport is produced in the U.S. by the Medicis Pharmaceutical Corporation.
 It received FDA approval as an anti-wrinkle treatment in 2009; however, it had been utilized for treating neurological disorders outside the country for over 15 years.
 The rejuvenating effects of Dysport are highly recognized in countries all over the world.
 Like Botox, Dysport is a non-surgical treatment and, as such, requires no recovery time after injections are made.
 Users are free to continue their daily activities without experiencing discomfort or pain.